 .

-“He is a trusted attorney helping businesses, investors and lenders to successfully achieve legal and regulatory goals…”
+“Muneeb is a trusted attorney helping companies, investors and lenders to successfully achieve business goals…”

-“His reformatory works helped government shape impactful policies and frameworks, and build institutional capacities…”
+“His reformatory works helped national government shape impactful frameworks and build institutional capacities…”

 Senior Partner of CKR ZIA (Advocates)